ywang412/Android_TournamentManager/GroupProject/Docs/TestPlan.md

 ## 2 Test Cases

-*As the application is still in design phase, to avoid frequent updates to the document, testing steps are omitted and will be updated in next version.*

 **ID**|**Test Case**|**Purpose**|**Steps**|**Expected result**|**Actual result**|**Pass/Fail**
 -----|-----|-----|-----|-----|-----|-----
 1|Player - View Leaderboard|Player can log-in and view the leaderboard|1.
 Check for any active tournaments.
 If there is an ongoing tournament, cancel it from Manager mode.  <br>2.
 Press the "Player" button on the main app screen.|The leaderboard is displayed|Leaderboard displays|Pass